Best CS:GO crosshair

 CSGO-noVpo-yVxWJ-5LKnW-NPScs-K5nQD

-The default crosshair can be good to use for a little while if you’re just coming to grips with the game because it can provide you with information that might be useful to beginners and new players, but we would strongly advise to move away from the default crosshairs once you’ve passed the ‘getting to know the game’ stage.
+The default crosshair can be good to use for a little while if you’re just coming to grips with the game because it can provide you with information that might be useful to beginners and new players (such as the fact that the crosshair moves with the recoil of the weapon) but we would strongly advise you to move away from the default crosshairs once you’ve passed the ‘getting to know the game’ stage.

-Broadly speaking, there are six different crosshair styles in CS:GO.
+Broadly speaking, there are three different crosshair styles in CS2.

-Generally speaking, we can divide CS:GO players into two categories: players who want crosshair feedback, and players who don’t.
-If you’re someone who wants feedback when your bullet spread is affected, we would recommend style 3.
-If you’re someone who doesn’t want feedback, you should go for style 4.
+Generally speaking, we can divide CS2 players into two categories: players who want crosshair feedback, and players who don’t.
+If you’re someone who wants feedback when your bullet spread is affected, we would recommend the Legacy style, but the Classic style is practically never used in the higher ranks since it’s so extremely distracting.

 Crosshair Customization